liam8888999/Recipes/content/sunday-milkshake.md

 title: "Sunday Morning Milkshake"
 date: 2021-03-12
 tags: ['sweet', 'breakfast', 'drink', 'cheesefare']
-author: yaroslav-smirnov
 ---

 ![Sunday Morning Milkshake](/recipes/pix/sunday-milkshake.webp)

 A sweet and refreshing milkshake that barely requires any effort to make.
 You're not required to make it and drink it on Sunday, it was just almost a tradition in my family to make it on the weekends, and it somehow does taste better on a Saturday or Sunday morning.

 ## Ingredients